Blog

 Disclaimer: ClearOne Advantage does not offer tax advice.
 Please consult with your accountant or tax professional for advice regarding your specific tax situation.

 If you are in the process of paying down your debt, there are certain things to keep in mind at tax time.
-Here are some tips for filing taxes.
+Here are some tips for filing taxes while you're in debt.

 Americans collectively owe over $1.7 trillion in student loan debt, so it’s no surprise that many borrowers feel trapped by high student loan balances, interest rates, and overwhelming monthly payments.
 Refinancing your student loan can save you money on interest charges.
 Whether you’re dealing with federal student loans or private student loans, consider refinancing if your credit score qualifies for a lower interest rate.